Shomrim (neighborhood watch group): Crown Heights Shomrim

 Crown Heights Shomrim was founded in the 1970s.
 It expanded its operations following the 1991 Crown Heights riots.
-Members, driving repainted police cars, respond to armed robberies, burglaries, and assaults in progress, as well as automobile accidents and general assistance to residents.
+Members respond to armed robberies, burglaries, assaults in progress, missing persons cases, automobile accidents and general assistance to residents.
+Part of their training includes advanced de-escalation techniques, krav maga and communications efficiency.
+In Addition, their members operate and maintain a fleet of emergency response vehicles.
 While volunteers wear uniforms with a shoulder patch, they are not authorized to make arrests, they will chase suspects and try to detain them by surrounding them and talking to them until police arrive.

-Boro Park Shmira (CWSP)

-Boro Park Shmira is the name of a rival safety patrol in Borough Park.
-It was founded in 2010 and has over 100 members.

 Flatbush Shomrim

 The Flatbush Shomrim Safety Patrol, originally known as Brooklyn Midwood Shomrim, was founded in 1991 by Chaim Deutsch with the support of neighborhood rabbinic leaders.
 At the time, police did not have the manpower to respond immediately to crimes in progress.
 The group's 40 volunteers patrol in their own, unmarked cars and use high-powered binoculars to view suspects at a distance.
 If they see a crime in progress, they summon police, who respond promptly.
-Often the Shomrim volunteers serve as witnesses for the filing of police reports.
+Often, the Shomrim volunteers serve as witnesses for the filing of police reports.
 Members also carry special equipment for opening locked houses and cars.
-In 2009 the Flatbush Shomrim acquired a $250,000 mobile security command center which is similar to NYPD command centers, including a state-of-the-art communications system, flat-panel television, computer, fax machine, portable defibrillator, a toilet incinerator that can convert solid waste to ash, conference room, and kitchen.
+In 2009, the Flatbush Shomrim acquired a $250,000 mobile security command center which is similar to NYPD command centers, including a state-of-the-art communications system, flat-panel television, computer, fax machine, portable defibrillator, a toilet incinerator that can convert solid waste to ash, conference room, and kitchen.

+Manhattan Shomrim Safety Patrol

+Manhattan Shomrim is a community safety patrol in Manhattan.
+It officially opened in July 2025 with a ribbon-cutting ceremony attended by Alvin Kass, a rabbi serving as Chief Chaplain of the NYPD.

+Queens Shmira Public Safety

+Queens Shmira patrols the entirety of Queens, New York, including Forest Hills, Fresh Meadows, Kew Gardens, Jamaica Estates, and Rego Park among others.

+Queens Shomrim

+The Queens Shomrim branch was inaugurated in February 2025 under its coordinator Sruli Weiss.
+They operate in coordination with other Shomrim branches and with Chaverim.